WHEOfficial/funnyciphers/README.md

 # funnyciphers

 This was a program that generated random ciphers to help study for the 2022-23 Science Olympiad Codebusters event.
-My partner and I ended up getting second place in the Varisty division.
+My partner and I ended up getting second place in the Varsity division.
 It was my first experience creating something original with Pygame.

 ## Instructions
 You can select the options in the start menu with the arrow keys, and use enter to toggle/change them.
 Most of the settings are self-explanatory, but here are a few of the weird ones: